oasys-elettra-kit/Elettra-Optics-repository/PGM/readme.md

                            `rho` = R for a sphere (mm), `r_obj` = object - image distance (mm)
 	- cylinder --> `params`: `theta` = alpha, beta, i.e., respectively incidence and diffraction angle to normal (deg), `rho` = cylinder radius (mm), `r_obj` = object - grating distance (mm)
 	- plane --> `params`: `theta` = alpha, beta, i.e., respectively incidence and diffraction angle to normal (deg), `r_obj` = object - grating distance (mm)

-2. What to do:
-   Example: Evaluating the `F_100` term, for a Rowland type plane grating, placed at 3800 mm from the source (object) and at 4200 mm from the image, whose z positions are, respectively z = 100 mm and zp = 150 mm, for the first internal diffraction order, at a photon energy of 1.55 eV and with alpha (incidence angle to normal) = 10.865 degrees and beta (diffraction angle to normal) = 5.865 degrees.
+Example: Evaluate the `F_100` term, for a Rowland type plane grating, placed at 3800 mm from the source (object) and at 4200 mm from the image, whose z positions are, respectively z = 100 mm and zp = 150 mm, for the first internal diffraction order, at a photon energy of 1.55 eV and with alpha (incidence angle to normal) = 10.865 degrees and beta (diffraction angle to normal) = 5.865 degrees.
 - from a Python console, import all the functions from OPF:
 `>>> from OPF import *`